siddharth-davane/HTML-JS-calculator/README.md

 # README.md

-This is a Repository to store my project i made, as practice.
+This is a project i made as practice, before College started

-This project is still **incomplete**, and will receive updates as I learn more concepts, find better or more efficient methods, or just changes to the style of the webpage.
+This project is now complete, and will be used to compare code quality with new projects i'll push later.
+No updates will be pushed to this repo

+### Features & Functions
+- 4 basic operators: +, -, \*, /
+- Clear, All clear, Numbers 0-9, and dot.
+- Keyboard support
+- Fullscreen, intended for Mobile phones.
+- Automatic Fullscreen on load

+### Notes
 - Libraries used : Math.js
+- Keyboard Numpad on some platforms is broken, this can be fixed by activating "Numlock" on the keyboard